 One thing that will prevent you from obtaining an e-visa or from entering Azerbaijan at all will be if you’ve travelled to the disputed territory of Nagorno-Karabakh (Artsakh).
 If you have travelled here, you are barred from entering Azerbaijan for life — or until the dispute is resolved.

-Though there isn’t much religious adherence in Azerbaijan, the country is still quite culturally conservative, and traditional gender norms reign supreme, especially in more local joints in Baku.
+Though there isn’t much religious adherence in Azerbaijan, the country is still quite culturally conservative and patriarchal, and traditional gender norms reign supreme, especially in more local joints in Baku.
 There are, for instance, cafes and bars where women might feel unwelcome and it may be unwise to wear anything too revealing.

 Even the idea of men wearing shorts is a controversial topic in Azerbaijan.
 While the general consensus among locals is that it is okay for foreigners to wear what they will, you still might get some uncomfortable looks and glances.

 I would also say it would be unwise to wear short skirts or shorts as a woman in Baku, no matter what time of year it is.
-Men can be a bit less cautious with their clothing choices.
+Men can be a bit less cautious with their clothing choices, however, it’s worth noting that most Azeri men would not wear shorts.
+It is generally accepted for foreigners to wear what they desire, though.

 How Many Days in Baku?